kalinplus/hello-world/README.md

 # hello-world
-My first repository, maybe also many others' first following the document, let me see what I can do
+My first repository, maybe also many others' first. following the document, let me see what I can do